 The king's plan is to force Pulgasari into a tiny-looking cage or else they’ll kill Ami.
 Pulgasari is warned with the simple phrase: “If you go in, something bad will happen.”
 Regardless, he complies and they try to burn him.
 It doesn’t take and he emerges looking bright red.
 Some of the enemies end up in the river and he jumps in as well, boiling the water.
 There’s a lot more, but I think it’s important to note that at this point, the movie feels like it’s just making things up as it goes along.
 The king and general devise a plan to dig a hole and bury Pulgasari.
 This would be fine, but they literally think of the idea and then get attacked a few minutes later.
 Somehow, they’re able to get a gigantic hole dug in no time at all.
 They try to stall the monster by shooting rocket-powered spears at him.
 One even gets in his eye and makes a bloody mess, but he pops it out.
 A worker comes by and tells Fuan the trap is complete.
 Fuan replies, “Really?
 You did well!”
 Even Fuan is genuinely surprised they could dig that hole so quick.

 How are they going to get Pulgasari to fall into the hole?
 Well, since Satsuma can’t see in the suit too well…I mean, they get a priestess to exorcise the spirit of the blacksmith out of the creature.
 Yes, they straight-up hire an exorcist.
 This is a crazy-ass scene with dancing and chanting and it surprisingly works.
 They bury Pulgasari with a fuckton of stones and then capture and hang Inde.
-Ami goes undercover as “the new whore (this was meant for kids to enjoy?),” and cuts herself over the rocks.
+Ami goes undercover as “the new whore" (this was meant for kids to enjoy?) and cuts herself over the rocks.
 Pulgasari is resurrected and fucks some shit up.

 Once again, the bad guys cook up a plan in five seconds and have it ready by lunch.
 A well-regarded worker whom we’ve never met has “the greatest weapon in all history.”
 It’s described as a “giant iron cylinder filled with explosives.”
 In other words, a big cannon.
 Miraculously, they’ve got two cannons and they even have names.
 “Lion Gun” and “General Gun.”
 Clearly, they were chosen in haste.
-After a successful test, the king gets real specific by saying, “with this, even if there were 104 Pulgasaris, it’d be all right.”
+After a successful test, the king gets real specific by saying, “With this, even if there were 104 Pulgasaris, it’d be all right.”
 Why he says 104, I will never know.

-The guns have little effect, save for a moment when a shot inexplicably glows and that emits a chipmunk-like sound enters Pulgasari’s mouth.
+The guns have little effect, save for a moment when a shot inexplicably glows and emits a chipmunk-like sound while entering Pulgasari’s mouth.
 He spits it back out and then proceeds to destroy the palace.
 Again, decent miniature work here.
 I like the rage destruction.
-The king is killed and his evil advisor spins himself in a sheet for no apparent reason.
+The king is killed and his evil advisor spins himself in a sheet for no discernible reason.
 He’s stomped to death, so it’s clear they needed him to be covered since depicting a man getting stepped on by a giant monster probably wasn’t feasible for them.
 In the most blatant attempt at knocking capitalism, Pulgasari won’t stop consuming metal.
 There’s a hilarious effect where a pile of material is laid in front of him and it just disappears under his hand.
 An obviously tiny version of the gun is also picked up in a rough insert shot.
 Ami tries to tell him that he needs to practice “self-control “ and their need to continue feeding him would result in wars with other countries.
 In the end, she literally informs him that “humanity will fall.
 That’s not good.”
 Since he’s indestructible, she sees no other option but to sacrifice herself.
 She hides in a metal bell and though he crushes the bell into a ball, she’s swallowed intact.
 He turns to stone and crumbles to the ground.
 Baby Pulgasari re-emerges, turns into a blue light and flies into Ami’s lifeless body.
 I kept expecting her to open her eyes, but nope.
 She’s dead.